specbug/competitive-programming/README.md

 ## Overview

 This repository is merely a personal avocation and is open to be used as a reference by anyone.
-It contains solutions to many of problems and challenges on [HackerRank](https://www.hackerrank.com/dashboard), [CodeChef](https://www.codechef.com/).
-It is a sideline activity aimed to keep me motivated and complete milestones for personal endeavorment.
-I'll try and update the repo with as many solutions as possible.
+It contains solutions to many of problems and challenges on [HackerRank](https://www.hackerrank.com/dashboard), [CodeChef](https://www.codechef.com/) & [LeetCode](https://leetcode.com/).

 ## Problems